enepomnyaschih/jwidget/doc/jwidget/Mapper.md

         }
     }

+Reference: [jwidget/template], [jwidget/Component], [jwidget/Bindable], [jwidget.destroy](index.md#destroy).

 ### Chaining

-**Mapper** allows you to chain property calculations.
+Mapper allows you to chain property calculations.
 Assume that you have several folders and several files in each folder.
 One folder is selected, and each folder has a selected file inside.
 You want to create a file view by currently selected file in currently selected folder.
 You can do it the next way:

 	class File extends Class {